Satyrium titus

 Diet

-feed on nectar from weed (Asclepias tuberosa), New Jersey tea (Ceanothus americanus), dogbane (Apocynum), and sulphur flower. feed on fruits of wild plums and cherries (Prunus), serviceberry (Amelanchier alnifolia), and oaks (Quercus).
+feed on nectar from weed (Asclepias tuberosa), New Jersey tea (Ceanothus americanus), dogbane (Apocynum), and sulphur flower.
+Caterpillars feed on fruits of wild plums and cherries (Prunus), serviceberry (Amelanchier alnifolia), and oaks (Quercus).

 Host Associations

-- Amelanchier alnifolia - larval serviceberry
+- Amelanchier alnifolia - larval food plantserviceberry

-- Quercus - larval oaks
+- Quercus - larval food plantoaks

 - Asclepias tuberosa - nectar source weed